cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

 - `namespace` : a globally unique identifier for the enterprise data model
 - `prefix` : a short name that can be used to reference the namespace in various downstream systems
 - `create` : a date when the enterprise data model was created
+- `dataModelType`: an indication of the type of the data model, which can be either one of the following:
+    - `enterprise` - the data model is used to represent the entire domain
+    - `solution` - the data model is used to represent a specific solution
-- `schema` : a indication of schema completeness, which can be either one of the following:
+- `schema` : an indication of schema completeness, which can be either one of the following:
     -  `complete` - the data model is entirely defined in the spreadsheets
     -  `partial` - the data model is defined within several spreadsheets
-    -  `extended` - data model is defined in spreadsheets and external sources (ontology, CDF, etc.)
+    -  `extended` - data model is defined in spreadsheets and reference sheet.
+This is used for Solution Models.
 - `updated` : a date when the enterprise data model was last updated
 - `version` : a version of the enterprise data model
 - `title` : a title of the enterprise data model
 - `description` : a human-readable explanation of what the enterprise data model is about
-- `license` : a license of the enterprise data model, basically in what way it can be used
-- `rights` : rights of the enterprise data model, basically who has the right to use it

 He is adding him self as a co-creator as well.
 The `metadata` sheet for David might look as follows: